 Philodendron White Knight

-This Philodendron variety has variegated leaves with a mixture of colors of spotless white and brilliant green.
-This exceptional plant is gorgeous and ideally the best plant to be placed in every walkway.
+This Philodendron variety has variegated leaves with a mixture of colors spotless white and brilliant green.
+This exceptional plant is gorgeous and ideally, the best plant to be placed in every walkway.

 Philodendron Birkin Diseases & Pests